In This Section:

 Edward Potter Hall is the primary housing facility for all first-year male Cumberland students.
 Edward Potter is a traditional-style residence hall with one bathroom on each hallway.
 There is one main entrance that opens up to a common lobby for the entire building.
 The lobby is equipped with comfortable seating, a television and a table and chairs.

 Justin Potter Hall is the primary housing facility for all first-year female Cumberland students.
 Justin Potter is a traditional-style residence hall with one community bathroom on each hallway.
 There is one main entrance that opens up to a common lobby for the entire building.
 The lobby is equipped with comfortable seating. a television, and a table and chairs.

-In Spring 2012, Cumberland University opened a new four-story, 152-bed residence hall.
+Opened in 2012, South Hall is a four-story, 152-bed residence hall.
 South Hall is for students who are at sophomore status or above.
-This hall will be a co-educational facility divided by floors.
-Along with card access to the building for its residents, South Hall will feature card swipe access to the residential portions of each floor.
-Each floor will feature a large common room with television and comfortable seating.
-Additionally, the upper three floors will have dedicated study rooms, vending areas, and video monitored laundry facilities.
-In the residential areas, South Hall will feature four-person suites with double bedrooms and a shared bathroom facility.
+A co-educational facility divided by floors, this building features keyless proximity entrance to the main building and assigned floors, a large common room with television and comfortable seating on each floor, dedicated study rooms, vending areas, and video monitored laundry facilities.
+South Hall features four-person suites with double bedrooms and a shared bathroom facility.